Skip to contents

 A character vector indicating the name of the variable(s) for which to compute the contrasts.

-Is passed to the type argument in emmeans::emmeans().
-See this vignette.
-Can be "none" (default for contrasts), "response" (default for means), "mu", "unlink", "log". "none" will leave the values on scale of the linear predictors. "response" will transform them on scale of the response variable.
-Thus for a logistic model, "none" will give estimations expressed in log-odds (probabilities on logit scale) and "response" in terms of probabilities.
+"link" will leave the values on scale of the linear predictors. "response" (or NULL) will transform them on scale of the response variable.
+Thus for a logistic model, "link" will give estimations expressed in log-odds (probabilities on logit scale) and "response" in terms of probabilities.
+To predict distributional parameters (called "dpar" in other packages), for instance when using complex formulae in brms models, the predict argument can take the value of the parameter you want to estimate, for instance "sigma", "kappa", etc.

 ci